235 North Pearl Street, Brockton, MA 02301 508-427-3000

-“It is gratifying to see the fruits of dedicated investments in equipment, technology, and facilities that we have made in many areas,” says John A. Jurczyk, FACHE, president of the medical center.
+“It is gratifying to see the fruits of dedicated investments in equipment, technology, and facilities that we have made in many areas,” said John A. Jurczyk, FACHE, president of the medical center.
 “We continue to innovate, encourage professional development and promote a culture of safety.
 With a medical staff of more than 600 highly skilled physicians, Good Samaritan has become a regional medical center that can truly serve the vast majority of health care needs locally including cardiac care, comprehensive surgery, and cancer treatment.”

 “U.S. News strives to provide patients and their families with the most comprehensive data available on hospitals,” said Avery Comarow, U.S. News health rankings editor.
 “With an estimated 400,000 deaths occurring in hospitals each year from medical errors, measuring safety performance is critical to understanding how well a hospital cares for its patients.”
 Comarow then added, "The data tell the story — a hospital that emerged from our analysis as one of the best has much to be proud of."

-hospitals and recognizes other high-performing hospitals that provide care at nearly the level of their
+U.S. News evaluates hospitals in 16 adult specialties.
+In most specialties, it ranks the nation’s top 50 hospitals and recognizes other high-performing hospitals that provide care at nearly the level of their nationally ranked peers.

-organization based in Research Triangle Park, N.C.
-Using the same data, U.S. News produced the state
+The specialty rankings and data were produced for U.S. News by RTI International, a leading research organization based in Research Triangle Park, N.C.
+Using the same data, U.S. News produced the state and metro rankings.